ProtractorNinja/SPARC-sublime/README.md

 ### Setting SPARC as the default language

-Other languages include the SPARC file extensions, `.s` and `.m`, in their syntax definitions (R and Objective-C, respectively), and Sublime Text tends to favor them over SPARC by default.
-To make them open with SPARC highlighting by default, open an `.s` or `.m` file, and click `View -> Syntax -> Open all with current extension as... -> SPARC`.
+Other languages include the SPARC file extensions, `.s` and `.m`, in their syntax definitions (R and Objective-C, respectively).
+To combat this, I've included a `sparc.sublime-settings` file which *should* change the auto-syntax preference to SPARC.
+If I have failed, then you may make the change manually by opening an `.s` or `.m` file and clicking  `View -> Syntax -> Open all with current extension as... -> SPARC`.

 ## Syntax Notes